Lipoxygenase activity assay

 Description

-Lipoxygenase (LOX) is a key enzyme involved in the oxidation of polyunsaturated fatty acids, including linoleic and linolenic acids.
-This enzymatic reaction results in the formation of hydroperoxides, precursors to volatile compounds responsible for flavor, but also for rancidity and loss of nutritional quality.
+Lipoxygenase (LOX) is a key enzyme involved in the oxidation of polyunsaturated fatty acids, particularly linoleic and linolenic acids.
+This enzymatic reaction leads to the formation of hydroperoxides, precursors of volatile compounds responsible for aroma, but also for rancidity and loss of nutritional quality.

 - Evaluate the oxidative stability of vegetable oils;

-- Check the freshness of seeds, legumes or enzyme extracts;
+- Checking the freshness of seeds, legumes or enzyme extracts;

 - Characterize functional ingredients rich in natural enzymes;